-Are you a beginner videographer or vlogger and are thinking about buying a camera for shooting video?
+Are you a beginner videographer or vlogger and you are thinking about buying a camera for shooting video?
 Or maybe you already have a photo camera and are deciding whether to buy a separate camcorder?
-In this article, we have collected the most popular questions on how to choose a video camera, from considering the required characteristics to answering the question of whether you can ultimately get by with a smartphone.
+In this article, I have collected the most popular questions on how to choose a video camera, from considering the required characteristics to answering the question of whether you can ultimately get by with a smartphone.

 Most modern cameras (photo cameras) shoot videos of very decent quality, so using a camera to shoot video is not such a bad idea.
 The Nikon Z6, Fujifilm X-T4, and Sony A7 III are among the cameras that simultaneously capture beautiful professional-quality photos and great video.

+If you are a photographer or videographer use DSLRs and mirrorless cameras.
 More advanced videographers also often opt for mirrorless cameras specially tailored for videos, such as the Panasonic Lumix DC-S1H, Panasonic Lumix DC-GH5, Sony a7S III, and Canon EOS R6.

 In general, the camcorder can hardly be recommended as the primary universal camera for a beginner, but as an additional camera, it is pretty relevant.
 Camcorders are also suitable for filming family gatherings, news coverage, or any lengthy event.
 In general, camcorders are versatile in video shooting and can be used to record a wide variety of videos.

-A video filmed with such a video camera, with due experience of the operator, amazes with the detail and beauty of the picture, bypassing any cameras and cameras in these qualities.
+A video filmed with such a video camera, with due experience of the operator, amazes with the detail and beauty of the picture, bypassing any other camera in these qualities.
 At the same time, movie cameras are the least compact, the most difficult to learn, and the most expensive cameras from the entire list.
-Among others, you can pay attention to Red, Blackmagic Pocket Cinema Camera 4K and 6K, Canon EOS C70.
+Among others, you can pay attention to red Blackmagic Pocket Cinema Camera 4K and 6K, Canon EOS C70.

 Among the available models are GoPro’s Hero lineup, the DJI Osmo Action.
 Some action cameras can even shoot 360° VR videos.
 For example, the Insta360 One R has a modular system: you can purchase a module for standard 4K shooting or a dedicated VR module for 360-degree video.

-The latest models shoot video in 4K and even 8K.
+The latest smartphone models shoot video in 4K and even 8K.
 They are getting better and better at using computational photography to overcome their limitations.
 At the same time, the smartphone is always with you, ideal for travel and everyday shooting.

 However, there are many reasons why a traditional camera should be preferred.
 The smartphone sensor is smaller than that of full-size cameras, so in most cases, the quality of your 4K videos will be lower than the 4K video from a large camera.
 Other drawbacks include poor image control, narrow dynamic range, and limited zoom capabilities.

-Which Camera to Choose for Vlogging?
+Which camera to choose for vlogging?

-In the last year, two models have appeared at once, significantly "sharpened" for shooting video blogs: Sony ZV-1 and Panasonic G100… They feature high-quality built-in microphones that allow you to take self-blogs without an external microphone, a convenient swivel display, and an efficient face-tracking AF system.
+In the last year, two models have appeared at once, significantly sharpened for shooting video blogs: Sony ZV-1 and Panasonic G100… They feature high-quality built-in microphones that allow you to take self-blogs without an external microphone, a convenient swivel display, and an efficient face-tracking AF system.
 These are the most versatile cameras for various types of vlogging.

 First of all, these are the resolution, frame rate, and bit rate of the camera.
 Other important characteristics are sensor size, autofocus system, and stabilization.
 Also, pay attention to the dynamic range and audio recording capabilities of the camera.

-What is Bitrate and What is It For?
+What is bitrate and what is it for?

 Bitrate is the amount of data encoded when capturing video per second, measured in megabits per second (Mbps).
 In general, the higher the bitrate of the camera, the higher the quality of video it shoots.
 However, a high bit rate increases each file’s size, so that you will need a larger memory card.

 4K is becoming the standard, so consider cameras that shoot at this resolution.
 Ideally, they should capture 4K from the entire width of the sensor so you get the best possible detail.
 But its level in different cameras, recording in 4K, varies greatly, so you should always watch test videos before buying.

 Usually, the number of frames per second is consistent with the resolution: 4K-30 fps, Full HD – 60 fps, etc. The higher the frame rate, the better the picture becomes.
 It would help if you chose a camera with a frequency of at least 24 fps, 30 fps is good, and 60 fps is incredible.

 As the sensor size increases, the image becomes better, brighter, and sharper.
 However, even here, it all depends on your tasks: the larger the matrix, the larger the camera, which is not always convenient.
 When choosing between a full-frame and a crop camera with interchangeable lenses, there is an important point: full-frame sensors give a more pronounced effect of a shallow depth of field, that is, a more “cinematic” picture with noticeable bokeh (background blur).

-Do I Need Autofocus?
+Do I need autofocus?

 Traditionally, videographers rely more on manual focusing, but for a beginner, having reliable and fast autofocus will be a great help: it is easier to shoot any video with it – from a selfie blog to sports events.

 Unfortunately, many cameras have problems with autofocus in video.
 However, almost all of the latest Sony, Panasonic, Canon, Nikon, and Fujifilm mirrorless cameras, adapted for video shooting, have good autofocus.
 Also, very handy for taking pictures of people and selfie blogs, AF systems with face recognition and tracking.
-In this regard, perhaps the most advanced system in Sony cameras.
+In this regard, perhaps the most advanced system in Sony camera.

 You can use a stabilization system to prevent the picture from shaking when shooting handheld.
 For cameras with interchangeable lenses, it is better to choose an integrated system (in the camera body) or an optical system in the lens, or even better, a combination of both.
 For camcorders with a built-in lens, an optical stabilization system is suitable.

 Electronic stabilization is a less advantageous option since it is carried out by cropping the picture and varies significantly in efficiency from model to model.
 However, due to their diminutive size, smartphones and action cameras are usually equipped with only electronic stabilization.

 However, this does not mean that this parameter should be as high as possible for any video – it all depends on the taste and style of shooting.
 Still, the ability to get more details in dark and light areas will be a definite plus.

 Dynamic range is usually measured in terms of exposure or stops.
 A stop is a change that indicates that the amount of light has changed by half, up or down.
 The dynamic range of the human eye is about 20 stops.
 Standard dynamic range (SDR) is 6 to 10 stops, and High Dynamic Range (HDR video) is at least 13 stops.

-Usually, the built-in microphones on all types of cameras do not have an exceptional sound quality.
+Usually, the built-in microphones on all types of cameras do not have exceptional sound quality.
 In general, if this is not a special camera for video bloggers, you should choose a model equipped with a separate jack for connecting an external microphone and, ideally, headphones for monitoring volume.

 A convenient option for bloggers is a lavalier microphone or radio system (radio loop), such as the Rode Wireless Go.
 And, of course, if you need high-quality sound when shooting with a smartphone or action camera, it is better to record it with a separate microphone.